Amelie-Schreiber/study_of_attention/README.md

 - Basic Information Theory of Attention Probability Distributions
 - Contextual Mappings and Context Vectors in GPT-2, Bert, and ViT
 - Visualizing the Autoregressive Property of GPT-2
-- Viewing transformers as "powerful graph learners", and tokenizing (edges and vertices of) graphs?
-- How do we relate this to graph grammars and language modelling?
-- What about graph completion, and graph property prediction?